usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.1.4.4 Optional Items on the Back of the PIV Card {#s-4-1-4-4}

 Zone 3B: Magnetic Stripe (Deprecated)
 : The magnetic stripe is deprecated in this version of the Standard.
-In a future version of this Standard, the magnetic stripe MAY be removed and the space may be allocated for agency-specific data to be printed.
+In a future version of this Standard, the magnetic stripe may be removed and the space may be allocated for agency-specific data to be printed.
     If used, the magnetic stripe SHALL be high coercivity and placed in accordance with [[ISO 7811]](../_Appendix/references.md#ref-ISO7811), as illustrated in [Figure 4-7](#fig-4-7).